JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-03-06-PointJudith-Oyster-Nutrients-DNAMethylation-MBDBS.md

 #### Align reads

 Using the data from trim 6 iteration.
-XXXXXXXXXX

 In scripts folder: `nano bismark_align2.sh`